 The legend of St. George is a centuries-old folktale that recounts the story of a Roman night who rescued a maiden from a dragon’s lair.

-According to the legend, St George was travelling on horseback when he came to a town that was being terrorized by a dragon.
+According to the legend, St George was travelling on horseback when he came to a town that a dragon was terrorising.
 In the Catalan version of the tale, the town was Montblanc, 125 km from Barcelona.

 In an attempt to appease the dragon, the townspeople had started to give it two sheep each day.
-Unfortunately, the dragon wasn’t satisfied so the sheep were replaced by human sacrifices.
+Unfortunately, the dragon wasn’t satisfied, so the sheep were replaced by humans.
 The King decreed that the person to be sacrificed should be chosen at random.